 The stone beads found in Mississippi have long drawn the attention of researchers.
 In 1878, some 449 unfinished stone beads, the so-called Keenan cache, were discovered in Jefferson Davis County.
 They were donated to the Smithsonian Institution.
 I had the pleasure of borrowing this collection in 1979 and returning it to Mississippi where it could be studied by archaeologist John Connaway.
-His report on this find is one of the most important documents dealing with the Archaic period.
+His report on this find is one of the most important documents dealing with Archaic period bead making.
 He noted that the cache of beads had been carefully placed in the ground, but did not appear to have been part of a burial offering.
 He also found that although none of the beads were finished, no tools used to manufacture the beads had been placed in the ground with them.
 One large effigy bead had been placed flat on the bottom of the pit.
 The long tubular beads were placed standing on end on top of this bead and then all the other beads were placed on top of these specimens.
 This ritual placement of artifacts suggested that possibly a ceremony occurred as the beads were placed in the ground.
 Connaway also made a great discovery while examining the long tubular beads.
 Looking through a microscope he discovered striations caused by grinding encircled the beads.
 This meant that they had been hafted and turned on a lathe.
 Interestingly, Connaway found that one bead had been partially drilled and in the hole he discovered the stone drill bit.
 The drill had become wedged in the bead and had broken.
 The bit, about the size of a grain of rice, was made of the local Citronelle gravel.
 By carefully studying the Keenan cache Connaway was able to deduce the steps of manufacture employed by the bead maker.
 Additionally, the fact that so many beads were found together in an unfinished state strongly suggested a specialist at work.
-Previously, such craftsmanship had not been thought to exist in this period.
-Further data from Louisiana, at a site across the river south of Vicksburg, also suggests that specialists were making beads there.
-In summary, some bead makers were at least part-time craft specialists.
-The tools employed in the manufacture of stone beads were rather sophisticated.
-A lathe and a form of drill press were used, and possibly also a bow drill, even though the bow and arrow was unknown in America at this time period.
-All these technologies were previously not thought to have existed in this early period.

-Mississippi is generally a rock poor state.
-Most gravel in Mississippi is small and large tools cannot be fashioned from it.
-Often, when larger chipped stone specimens are found, they are discovered to have been made from rock imported to Mississippi, sometimes from quite distant sources.
-Archaeologists studying the stone beads soon noticed that many were made from non-native stone.
+In addition to the skilled craftsmanship of the beads, archaeologists studying the stone beads soon noticed that many were made from non-native stone.
 A number of specimens are made from a distinctive green material with white inclusions, identified by the Mississippi Geological Survey as trachyte.
 Trachyte outcrops in the Ouachita Mountains of Arkansas.
 Several beads were made of other types of material from this same area, suggesting that there was a trade route between Mississippi and Arkansas.
-Such a long distance exchange network further challenged earlier ideas about primitive hunter gatherers.
+Such a long distance exchange network further challenged earlier ideas about hunter gatherers.
 Also of interest was the fact that what was being exchanged was not a necessity, such as a large good quality chert for tool manufacture, but rather material used to manufacture stone beads.
 The evidence also indicates that the beads were made in a small area of southwest Mississippi, near Brookhaven, and were exchanged with groups in Texas, Oklahoma, Arkansas, Louisiana, Tennessee and Alabama.

 The purpose of the beads has also been debated.
 Were they merely jewelry or did they represent something else?
 The effigy beads show mammal, bird and horned owl elements but no human elements.
 Pendants show turtle, bird, duck, owl and kingfisher elements, but again no human elements.
 Often these elements are combined on beads.
-So, one bead might have horned owl, bird and mammal elements.
-We have such creatures in our culture: we all know what a dragon looks like, even though we know there is no such creature.
-John Connaway has convincingly argued that these beads are fetishes; powerful symbols that evoke the powers believed to be carried by these creatures.
-American Indians believed that when one made these items, the spirit of the animal depicted entered the artifact.
-This would explain why there were no human elements.
-It was believed the maker’s spirit would enter the artifact and then, if others acquired it, the maker would be under their control.
+So, a creature depicted on one bead might have some features of a horned owl and others of a mammal.
+Archaeologists debate the meanings of these symbols, but it has been suggested that they are closely tied with strong cultural beliefs and identity.

 Connaway, John M. 1981 The Keenan Bead Cache.
 Louisiana Archaeology 8:57-71.